steamclock/bluejay/README.md

 It is critical though that when performing your Bluetooth operations in the background with `backgroundTask`, you **must** use the `SynchronizedPeripheral` given to you by this API. **DO NOT** call any `bluejay`.`read/write/listen` functions inside the `backgroundTask` block.

+Note that because the `backgroundTask` block is running on a background thread, you need to be careful about accessing any global or captured data inside that block for thread safety reasons, like you would with any GCD or OperationQueue task.
+To help with this, Bluejay provides some other forms of `run(backgroundTask:completionOnMainThread:)` that allow you to pass user data into the background block and/or return a value from the background block that will be available in the success case of the result in the main thread block.

 ## Background Operation

+[Background Execution](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/) is a mode supported by Core Bluetooth to allow apps to continue processing active Bluetooth operations when it is backgrounded or even when it is evicted from memory.
+For examples, a pending connect request that finishes, or a subscribed characteristic that fires a notification, can cause the system to wake or restart the app in the background.
+This can, for example, allow syncing data from a device without needing to manually launch the app.

 In order to support background mode, make sure to turn on the **Background Modes** capability in your Xcode project with **Uses Bluetooth LE accessories** enabled.